Stephy0595/Data-Visualization/README.md

-# Data-Visualization - Power BI Sales Report
+# Data Visualization - Power BI Sales Report
 # Overview

 This report  is  an  analysis of sales transactions across different geographical levels (Country, Region, State, City) .
 It also includes  evaluation based on shipping costs, sales performance & profit.